CopyText/TextCopy/README.md

  * Linux with .NET Core
  * Xamarin.Android

-If other combinations are required please submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that adds support.
+If other combinations are required, please submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that adds support.

 ## Icon